 Alice looked past Marta back to Dämon who seemed to bask in all of their gazes before abruptly spreading her arms wide and signaling for the red curtain to be dropped.
-When it fell away, Alice instinctively winced and averted her gaze.
+When it fell away, Alice instinctively winced at the brightness.
 It was a glass case filled with what appeared to be vitae.

 A chill ran down Alice’s spine, and she uncrossed her arms as she shared a look with Gabrielle.

-“As we all know—hopefully since we all have our licenses here, right?—vitae falls into two distinct and broad classifications, depending on what particular the vitae particles are associated with: soft and hard.
-Living and non-living.
+“As we all know—hopefully since we all have our licenses here, right?—vitae falls into two distinct and broad classifications depending on what in particular the vitae particles are associated with: soft and hard; living and non-living.
 We know that we ourselves contain both hard and soft vitae, while the rocks beneath our feet are hard vitae completely.
 Our reservoirs—we know—are hard and naturally occurring.”

 Dämon rubbed her hand against the glass.